Kathleen Escarcha, Associate Editor

 Podcasts are booming, and the higher ed sphere hasn't been left out.

-We rounded up five of our favorite podcasts that capture some of the most pressing issues in higher education.
+We rounded up a few of our favorite podcasts that capture some of the most pressing issues in higher education.

 The topics range from avoiding burnout as a student affairs leader to a professor who went the extra mile (literally) to engage her students.
 Here are our picks and a brief synopsis of each series.

-1. Higher ed: KUT's Jennifer Stayton and Ed Burger, president of Southwestern University, host a weekly 15-minute discussion about on-campus issues.
+1. Higher ed: Jennifer Stayton, of radio station KUT, and Ed Burger, President of Southwestern University, host a weekly 15-minute discussion about on-campus issues.
 One episode offers advice for leading civil discourse in class, while another debunks popular learning myths.

 2. Fanatical Recruitment: The host, Mickey Baines, interviews enrollment management leaders and industry experts to glean best practices about student recruitment.
 Baines and his guests discuss topics like coaching recent grads on your admissions staff and creating engaging recruitment videos.
 The lessons are applicable not just for enrollment leaders, but for anyone in higher ed communications.

 4. Higher Ed Happy Hour: If you've ever wanted to steer your happy hour conversation towards the meaning of gainful post-graduation employment, this is the podcast for you.
-Three DC-based journalists and policy experts—Kevin Carey of New America, Libby Nelson of Vox, and Andrew Kelly of the American Enterprise Institute—dissect the latest developments in higher ed policy and research.
+Two DC-based journalists and policy experts—Kevin Carey of New America and Libby Nelson of Vox—dissect developments in higher ed policy and research.

 5. Student Affairs Spectacular: Tom Krieglstein and Dustin Ramsdell connect with student affairs leaders to ask them about their biggest wins, project flops, and daily dilemmas as higher ed professionals.
 The podcast explores topics like the experience of being one of the few staff of color on campus and how to avoid burning out.